mateoneira/netrust/README.md

-# Netrust
+# netrust

 [![Rust](https://github.com/mateoneira/netrust/actions/workflows/rust.yml/badge.svg)](https://github.com/mateoneira/netrust/actions/workflows/rust.yml)

-Netrust is a Rust crate for working with graphs.
+netrust is a Rust Library crate for working with graphs.
 It provides a basic graph structure and a set of graph algorithms that operate on this structure.

 ## Features